infiniflow/infinity/docs/references/pysdk_api_reference.md

 Table.insert(data)
 ```

-Inserts rows (rows) of data into the current table.
+Inserts rows of data into the current table.

 ### Parameters